 What if I go on vacation or I’m not seeing clients for a few weeks?
 No problem!
 You can put your account on hold until you’re back seeing clients again.
 This must be done by the 1st of the month.

 How does IBCLC pay the billing service?
-Use any credit card via a Paypal invoice.
+Use any credit card (except AMEX) via a Paypal invoice.

 Is there a timeline for IBCLC to pay for services?
 Yes, payment is due at the time you receive your monthly invoice (typically around the 10th of the month) and considered late after 10 days.
 Details about terms are included in the service agreement.